 Children and adolescents have easy access to guns.
 Over 5% of high school students indicated that they carried a gun in the past month, and it is estimated that approximately one million children bring guns to school each year.
 Many students who carry guns do so because they are afraid or influenced by peer pressure.

 The United States has the highest rates of firearm-related deaths among industrialized countries, including homicide, suicide and unintentional deaths; young people are often the victims.
 Gun violence accounts for over 3,000 deaths and over 15,000 injuries each year among children and adolescents.
 The rate of firearm-related homicides for U.S. children younger than 15 years of age is nearly 16 times greater than the rates in 25 other industrialized countries combined.

 Gun violence is a product of many issues in our society including the erosion of the infrastructure necessary to support healthy child development.
-Some of these supports include adequate funding for comprehensive healthcare, including coverage for mental illness and substance abuse, safe and appropriate housing, and effective education for all children.
+Some of these supports include adequate funding for comprehensive healthcare, including coverage for mental illness and substance abuse treatment, safe, affordable and appropriate housing, and effective education for all children.

 Statistics are taken from the National Health Information Network, www.neahin.org, 2008.

 This is a Policy Statement of the American Academy of Child and Adolescent Psychiatry.